yeetbit/MarketTap/README.md

 ## About

-MarketTap is a tool written in Java, which tracks the history of your Crypto currency transactions and trades.
+MarketTap is a tool written in Java, which tracks the history of your Crypto transactions and trades.
 The data source is mainly focussed on the Binance API.

 Status: On hold, source is not complete.